 - 26 Nov 2019

-If you or a client is thinking about purchasing an off-the-plan apartment, you need to read this article written by Senior Associate Dean Claughton and Licensed Conveyancer Barbara Shafton, on how to best handle the common difficulties that often arise when purchasing off-the-plan.
+If you or a client is thinking about purchasing an off-the-plan apartment, you need to read this article written by Licensed Conveyancer Barbara Shafton, on how to best handle the common difficulties that often arise when purchasing off-the-plan.

 Can Litigation be used as a Business Investment to Resolve Disputes?